hashb/chenna.me/index.markdown

 Hi!

 I am Chenna Kautilya.
-I work as a Software Engineer at Nimmble Robotics.
+I work as a Software Engineer at Nimble Robotics.
 I work at the intersection of Robotics, Machine Learning and Software Engineering.
 Previously, I worked at Omron Research Center of America (ORCA) as a Robotics Software Engineer.
 At ORCA, I worked on Motion Planning for 6-dof Robotic Arms and